shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 But, that's a direction I don't want to go right now.
-The caveat to this is that, there are of course experiments that you run where, for example, you've completely redesigned your product and that new experience does have a long lasting impact on the customers decision.
+The caveat to this is that, there are of course experiments that you run where, for example, you've completely redesigned your product and that new experience does have a long-lasting impact on the customers' decision.
 In those cases, the lift is high enough that any concerns we deal with here are probably going to disappear from the large lift.
-I assume that's not the majority of A/B tests.*
+I assume that's not the case for the majority of A/B tests.*

 ------------------------------------------------------------------------